gargakshit/gargakshit/README.md

 Quote of the hour:

-It is easier to change the specification to fit the program than vice versa.
+I think it is inevitable that people program poorly.
+Training will not substantially help matters.
+We have to learn to live with it.

 ~ Alan Perlis